Our goal is to share information and products that are truly helpful to renters.

 Is using a third party security deposit alternative product worth it?

-It can be.
-If you cannot afford to pay the full deposit all at once, it can help you qualify to get the keys to your new home.
-If you can afford the deposit amount, but it would deplete your savings, it may also be worth it.
+Additionally, if you can afford the traditional non-refundable deposit amount, but it would deplete your savings, it may also be worth it.
 It may not be worth it if you can easily pay the deposit.
 Another consideration is that payments are not refundable like a traditional deposit.

 Security deposit alternatives FAQs